MarsTheProtogen/ntc_thermsistor_calculator/README.md

 (based on tolerence of the part), or the self heating effect, as I find it to be neglitable for majority of use cases.

-## Utilises a voltage divider circut to mesure the temperature (shown below)

 ### Inputs (in order) and function syntax